eclipse-orbit/orbit/README.md

 This project uses Maven for assembling of OSGi bundles based on artifacts in Maven Central or any other accessible Maven repository.

-1. Install Java (JDK 8 preferred) and Maven.
+1. Install Java 11 (Java 8 and Java 17 don't work) and Maven.
 2. Clone this repository and go into the repository root folder.
 Please ensure you cloned using the [Gerrit URL](https://wiki.eclipse.org/Gerrit#Gerrit_push_URL).